stew-anderson/blog/_posts/2025-10-20-experimenting-with-ai-agents-in-my-home-network.markdown

 Outside of the regular maintenance was the ad-hoc requests that were always more interesting and needed more thought and effort.
 For example my Son's PlayStation would get attached to the AP furthest away from it in the house and get poor latency.
 The solution, putting mac address filtering on that AP for the PlayStation is straight forward enough, but needed some re-familiarisation and effectively more of my time to action.

 ## Automate automate automate...
-Taking these two examples at the opposite end of the scale, I started playing with [n8n](https://n8n.io/) as the platform, installing it containerised within my network.
+Taking these two examples at the opposite end of the scale, I started experimenting with [n8n](https://n8n.io/) as the platform, deploying it containerised within my network.
 The speed that I was able to create a workflow that connected and did as I asked was pretty astonishing. $5 credit added to my OpenAI account and we were off :rocket:.

 ## The trust layer
 > But with great automation, comes great anxiety <br />– Stew Anderson, 2025